Primary tabs

 The Cambridge LLM (Master of Law) is a nine-month taught master's degree commencing at the beginning of October each year and finishing by the end of the following June.
 The LLM, as a master's degree, is intended for those who wish to pursue further legal studies after completing their first degree in law, including those who are considering an academic career or intending to practise law.

-LLM students take four courses of their choice from the list of available LLM course offerings.
+LLM students take four courses from the list of available LLM course offerings.
+Whilst in principle students have a free choice as to the four courses they take, if a course is particularly popular it might become necessary to limit the number of students enrolled in the course to ensure the best possible learning experience for all participants.
 In recent years, the number of LLM courses on offer has tended to be in the region of 30.
 The advanced nature of the LLM programme is reflected in the fact that it is organised and taught separately from the undergraduate law degree at Cambridge.
 All of the LLM courses are specifically tailored for the LLM programme.

-Currently, each course is most commonly assessed by means of a three-hour written examination at the end of the LLM year, although students may elect to write a full dissertation in lieu of the written examination for one course (only), subject to prior formal approval of their dissertation topic.
+Courses in the LLM are assessed by means of an examination at the end of the LLM year, although students can apply to write a full dissertation in lieu of the examination for one course (only), subject to prior formal approval of their dissertation topic and availability of the dissertation option.

 Learning Outcomes